Dancing with the Stars (American TV series) season 6: Week 2

 Each couple performed either the mambo or the quickstep.
-Two couples were eliminated at the end of the night in the series' first ever double elimination.
+Two couples were eliminated at the end of the night.
 Couples are listed in the order they performed.

 Week 3

 Each couple performed either the jive or the tango.
 Couples are listed in the order they performed.

 Week 4

 Each couple performed either the paso doble or the Viennese waltz.
 Couples are listed in the order they performed.

 Week 5

 Each couple performed either the rumba or the samba.
 Couples are listed in the order they performed.

 Week 6

 Each couple performed one unlearned dance and a two-step group dance.
 Couples are listed in the order they performed.

 Week 7

 Each couple performed two unlearned dances.
 Couples are listed in the order they performed.

 Week 8

 Each couple performed two unlearned dances.
 Couples are listed in the order they performed.

 Week 9: Semifinals

 Each couple performed two dance styles already performed earlier in the season.
 Couples are listed in the order they performed.